Visit us on Facebook

 Please phone the surgery to book a secure video consultation appointment before clicking on the link below.

-Five minutes prior to your appointment time please click on the following link: Click me to access VIDEO CALL SERVICE
+Five minutes prior to your appointment time please click on this link:

 Set up your call by entering the required information and ticking the Terms & Agreement box.
 Please then wait in the virtual waiting room until the doctor answers your call.

 Your call will only be answered if you have a pre-booked video consultation appointment.

 Please see the NearMe link for more information NHSNearMe